lobophf/novo_templace_CN/README.md

 ## Quick Start Guide:
+For first-time users, it's necessary to turn the `script.sh` file executable.
+This script compiles the LaTeX files and generates the PDF output.

-First, download the files by clicking [here](https://github.com/centraldeperiodicos/template_tex_ciencia_e_natura/archive/refs/heads/main.zip), then extract everything.
+In order to do that, first download the files by clicking [here](https://github.com/centraldeperiodicos/template_tex_ciencia_e_natura/archive/refs/heads/main.zip), then extract everything.
 Or alternatly, clone this repository.<br>
-Whenever the choice you made, jump into the `cnc-paper` folder after that.
+Whenever the choice going to make, jump into the `cnc-paper` folder after that.

 ```sh
 $ git clone git@github.com:centraldeperiodicos/template_tex_ciencia_e_natura.git